Loxcel Geomatics Logo

 Elevation profile of Toronto Pearson runway 05-23, red=NASADEM, green=Cop30, blue=AW3D30, black=0.5m LIDAR

 The graphs below plot [ DEM elevation - LIDAR elevation, in meters ] in the 81% of the 57 km² area classified as Urban / built-up by NALCMS 2015 v2.
 (Our other study compares DEM elevation to ICESat-2 ATL08 terrain elevation.)
-The right graph pulls SRTM / NASADEM from the left graph to hilight how NASADEM varies from SRTM.
+The right graph pulls SRTM / NASADEM from the left graph to highlight how NASADEM varies from SRTM.

 Urban / built-up areas